-We perform anesthesia in the hospital’s operating rooms (ORs), Ambulatory Surgical Center (ASC), Cardiac Catheterization Laboratory and in the Department of Radiology.
+We perform anesthesia in the hospital’s operating rooms (ORs), Ambulatory Surgical Center (ASC), Interventional Catheterization Program and in the Department of Radiology.
 In the fiscal year 2018, we treated approximately 24,702 cases in the following areas:

 - Main OR cases – 11,664

 - Interventional Catheterization Program cases – 721

 - Cardiac bypass cases – 661